Canadians are said to eat more donuts than any other people on earth.

 Canada is divided into 10 provinces and three northern territories.
 The last province to join Canada was the British colony of Newfoundland in 1949.

 The Canada Guide is organized into seven Sections, each of which is split into many smaller Chapters.
-You can browse them through the links below, or use the drop-down menu at the top of this site.
+You can browse them using the links below, or simply navigate using the menu bar at the top of the site.

 Canada is a country like any other, and it has all the same basic things you'd expect any other country to have, including people, money, an official language (or two) and a military.
 This is where to find basic information on a few big concepts.